About Peak English Coaching

 What does a typical one hour session look like?

-It depends on the individual client, but a typical session will usually include most or all of the following:
+It depends on the individual client, but a typical session will usually include most of the following:

 - Reviewing pronunciation and other speech focal points from our last session.